shorebirdtech/website/src/pages/jobs.md

 More information about the company we're trying to build can be found in our [public handbook](https://github.com/shorebirdtech/handbook)

+## Location

+We're fully remote.
+Current team members are located in California, Illinois, and New York (GMT-8 through GMT-5).
+We are happy to consider anyone in GMT-10 through GMT-3.
+We communicate exclusively through Discord (both in public and private), including often leaving video calls open in the background while we work independently.

+We get together 3-4x per year as a company, all flying to some US city.

+## Reach out

+If you're interested in joining us, please email eric@shorebird.dev.
+You can also (and are encouraged to) hop on our [Discord](https://discord.gg/shorebird) and chat with us there.
+We do pretty much everything in the public so you can very much see what we're like without even needing to apply.

 ---

 # Systems Engineer